-Analisea Araya is an undergraduate student at Eastern Washington University.
+Analisea Araya graduated from Eastern Washington University in 2022 with a major in philosophy.
 She is interested in various philosophical fields, including social and political philosophy, feminist philosophy, philosophy of education, and philosophy for children.
 As a research scholar, Analisea is interested in the way women’s voices have been left out of the western canon and how that has perpetuated contemporary gender inequality and the absence of women in various areas of study, especially philosophy.
-She will be presenting on this topic with her paper, “An Analysis of Early Modern Philosopher Mary Astell and a Critique of the Western Canon,” at the 2020 EWU symposium.
+She presented on this topic with her paper, “An Analysis of Early Modern Philosopher Mary Astell and a Critique of the Western Canon,” at the 2020 EWU symposium.
 She is also interested in examining the role and benefits of critical and philosophical thinking in the K-12 education system.
 While it was unfortunately cancelled, Analisea was selected to present her paper on influencing education reform through ancient philosophy at Pacific University’s Undergraduate Philosophy Conference.
 In the summer of 2020, Analisea completed her EWU McNair Summer Research Internship under the mentorship of Dr. Kevin Decker.

 2020 EWU Faculty Research Mentor: Dr. Kevin Decker